Cornell-MAE-UG/spring-2025-portfolio-MadisonDietrich/_projects/2025-ethical-analysis.md

 Though engineers pushed back on the 737 Max internally, Boeing higher-ups downplayed or ignored their concerns.
 There should have been stronger whistleblower protections that would have made engineers more comfortable raising their concerns with the FAA directly.

+- Should Boeing have disclosed the simulator failures to pilots or the FAA?

+Providing information from simulations could have helped prepare pilots to fly the 737 Max and handle issues with MCAS.
+If self-regulation is to continue, there needs to be less ambiguity about what companies must disclose.

+- Should Boeing have grounded the 737 Max fleet after the first crash.

+Yes, Boeing should have grounded the fleet, and if they did not, the FAA should have stepped in.
+It was disingenuous for Boeing to blame the first crash on the pilot when it knew that test pilots had struggled to work with MCAS during test flights.

+In conclusion, the Boeing 737 Max crashes resulted from a variety of factors.
+It is crucial for engineers to understand what happened to prevent future disasters.